jahow/rendering-analyzer/README.md

 - `defineFrameContainer(classOrInstance, methodName)`

-  This defines a class method as the "frame container", meaning that everything done as part of that method (including) async tasks and events) will be counted in the total frame time.
+  This defines a class method as the "frame container", meaning that everything done as part of that method (including async tasks and events) will be counted in the total frame time.
-  This should typically be the `render` method of an app or something like that Required for performance tracking.
+  This should typically be the `render` method of an app or something like that.
+  Required for performance tracking.

 - `trackPerformance(classOrInstance, substituteName)`